Z-Boys: Backyard pool skating

 From 1976 to 1977, Southern California experienced a major drought that contributed to the 1st and 4th driest years in Californian history.
 In an effort to conserve water, neighborhood homes were draining their backyard swimming pools, leaving empty bowls of smooth concrete.
 The Z-boys took advantage of the sloping walls of the pools to push the boundary of innovation when it came to aerial skateboarding.
-Craig Stecyk's photographs of the Z-Boys' aerial maneuvers appeared in Skateboarder Magazine under a series titled "Dogtown Articles"; Stecyk's collections aided in the spike of skateboarding popularity in the late 20th century.
+Craig Stecyk's photographs of the Z-Boys' aerial maneuvers appeared in Skateboarder, under a series titled "Dogtown Articles"; Stecyk's collections aided in the spike of skateboarding popularity in the late 20th century.

 Later years

 Following the success of the "Dogtown Articles", the Z-Boys witnessed an exponential rise in public popularity.
 Due to growing interest from rival companies, many Z-Boys left in favor of more lucrative sponsorships.
-By 1977, the Zephyr Competition Team had ceased to exist.
-While the existence of the Zephyr team was short-lived, the Z-Boys are still widely regarded as one of the most influential teams in skateboarding history.
+By the end of 1976, the Zephyr Competition Team had ceased to exist.
+While the existence of the Zephyr team was short-lived, the Z-Boys are still widely regarded as the most influential team in skateboarding history.